IceEz555/IceEz555/README.md

 * 🌍  I'm based in Thai
 * ✉️  You can contact me at [apiwit806@gmail.com](mailto:apiwit806@gmail.com)
-* 🧠  I'm learning html, css, javascript, Git
+* 🧠  I'm learning html, css, javascript, react and more

 ### Skills